 The Canadian Homeschooler site has a great “How to Homeschool in Canada” resource which, in addition to providing broader information about homeschooling, also provides descriptions of some of the most common approaches/theories/methodologies for homeschooling.
 The Canadian Homeschooler also has a “Homeschool Planning: The Ultimate Guide to “Planning Your Homeschool Year” resource which can be very helpful as well.

-We’ve found the above to be extremely useful in helping our members navigate homeschooling in Nova Scotia.
+Other members have found the above to be extremely useful in helping navigate homeschooling in Nova Scotia.
 We hope you’ve also benefitted from reading.
 Whether you’re just researching, new to homeschooling, or a veteran, we hope this has been a helpful and informative read.
 We also have our Frequently Asked Questions page available to answer other questions you may have.

 If you still have questions, feel free to reach out and Contact Us if you would like further support on your homeschooling journey in Nova Scotia.
 After all, that’s what NSHEA is here for!
-And remember to follow us on our Facebook page as we also provide in-person and virtual support at workshops and events throughout the year.
+Don’t forget to follow us on our Facebook page.
+We also provide in-person and virtual support at workshops and events throughout the year.